arulvel07/gymsync/README.md

 GymSync uses **Supabase Auth with Google OAuth** (PKCE flow):

 ```
-Student clicks "Login with Google"
+User clicks "Login"
         │
         ▼
 Supabase redirects to Google OAuth consent screen
+  (restricted to @iiitdm.ac.in via hd parameter)
         │
         ▼
-Student selects their institutional Google account
+User selects their institutional Google account
         │
         ▼
-Google redirects back to Supabase with an auth code
+Google redirects back to the app with auth code
         │
         ▼
 Supabase exchanges the code for tokens (PKCE)